 - Present: Morgan Stanley**

 See February On the Markets from the Global Investment Committee featuring

 • “A Rough Start” The financial markets just completed one of the worst Januarys on record.
 Michael Wilson, chief investment officer of Morgan Stanley Wealth Management, believes the volatility could continue into the spring.
 The upside is likely to be limited, but with some tactical trading opportunities.

 • “The Four D’s of Recession” Ellen Zentner, chief US economist for Morgan Stanley & Co, watches deceleration, diffusion, depth and duration—the “four D’s”—to determine if a recession is in the works.
 For now, she gives it a 20% probability.

 • “Favor Quality Growth Stocks With Catalysts” In the year ahead, owning quality growth stocks may not be enough, writes Dan Skelly, senior equity strategist for Morgan Stanley Wealth Management.
 He says companies need to have a catalyst such as a sustainable technology trend or political and/or athletic events to help them realize their potential.

 Plus, look for more on economics, bonds and alternative investments.

 As CERTIFIED FINANCIAL PLANNER practitioners, our Financial Advisors review your whole financial picture to educate you on the best decisions for you & your family to help achieve your goals within your risk tolerance while providing high quality of service.
 To learn more, email us.

 The highest compliment I can receive is the referral of your friends, family and business associates.
 Please consider sharing this information by forwarding "E-mail This Site to a Friend", or just have them Google search my name.

-Securities Agent: CA, CT, DC, GA, IL, IN, KY, LA, MN, NC, SC, VA; General Securities Representative; Investment Advisor Representative
+Securities Agent: CA, DC, GA, IL, IN, KY, LA, MN, MO, NC, OH, SC, VA; General Securities Representative; Investment Advisor Representative